GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides/slides_02.md

 ##QUIZ
 1. How do I change directories using the command line?
 2. What is Git and GitHub?
-3. How do I add files to be committed using git?
+3. How do I add files to git?
 4. What is a GitHub Repository?
 5. What is the correct way to push changes to your GitHub repo?
 	a. git pull origin master